 My main research focus concerns the role of parent-child interaction in early acquisition of speech and language.
 I study human infants' early language and communicative development with a particular interest in how mechanisms of perception give rise to learning in social environments.
 I investigate this question in three lines of research:

-The simplification effect: What is the function of infant babbling?
-Our recent findings suggest that infants’ immature vocalizations may elicit simplified linguistic responses from their caregivers.
-Already by 5 months of age, infants expect that their own vocalizations will elicit responses from their caregivers.
-By 9 months of age, infants regularly incorporate the content of parents’ speech which is temporally organized around infants’ own vocal behavior.
-Our results suggest that infants elicit simplified language structure from their caregivers — language infants have come to expect and are learning from.
-In this project, we are exploring possibilities these results implicate: multiple pathways along which infants may actively change their learning environment to contain more simplified, learnable information.
+Infants change their own learning environment.
+What is the function of infants’ immature behavior in early development?
+Our recent findings suggest that infants’ immature vocalizations elicit simplified linguistic responses from their caregivers (Elmlinger, Schwade, & Goldstein, 2019a, 2019b; Elmlinger, Park, Schwade, & Goldstein, 2021).
+Already by 5 months of age, infants expect that their own vocalizations will elicit responses from their caregivers (Elmlinger, Schwade, Vollmer, & Goldstein, under review).
+By 9 months, infants regularly incorporate the content of parents’ speech which is temporally organized around infants’ own vocalizations.
+Our results suggest that by vocalizing, infants can regulate the amount of information in their language environment.
+The implications of this work are that infants’ immature vocal behavior functions to change the immediate environment in ways that make learning easier to do.